tridz-dev/frappe-crm/frontend/docs/messenger-features.md

    - Easier to link conversations to leads and other entities
    - More flexible navigation options

+## Conversation Status

+The messenger system now supports setting and tracking conversation statuses.
+This feature allows agents to mark conversations with different statuses to better manage and track their workflow.

+### Features

+1. **Status Selection**
+   - A status dropdown is available in the conversation header next to the profile information
+   - Statuses are managed through the Messenger Conversation Status doctype
+   - Default status is "Open"

+2. **Real-time Updates**
+   - Status changes are reflected in real-time across all connected clients
+   - Status updates are persisted in the database
+   - Status history is maintained in the status_log table

+3. **UI Integration**
+   - Status selection is available in the conversation header
+   - Current status is displayed prominently
+   - Status changes are confirmed with toast notifications

+### Technical Implementation

+1. **Frontend Changes**
+   - Added status dropdown in Messenger.vue
+   - Implemented status change handler
+   - Added real-time socket event listener for status updates
+   - Integrated with existing conversation management

+2. **Backend Changes**
+   - Enhanced on_conversation_update hook to handle status changes
+   - Added real-time event emission for status updates
+   - Utilized existing Messenger Conversation Status doctype

+3. **Data Structure**
+   - Status field in Messenger Conversation doctype
+   - Status options managed through Messenger Conversation Status doctype
+   - Status history tracked in status_log table

+### Usage

+1. Select a conversation to view its details
+2. Click the status dropdown in the conversation header
+3. Choose a status from the available options
+4. The status will be updated immediately and reflected across all clients

 ---

 *Last Updated: [Current Date]*